 List of content you will read in this article:

-Nano is the most basic text editor for Linux, which is based on the command line.
+Nano is the most basic text editor for Linux based on the command line.
 It has all of the standard text editor features, such as syntax highlighting, several buffers, scan and substitutes with regular expression support, correcting typos, and UTF-8 encoding.
-Copy command in nano comes in very handy when you don’t want to write the same text repeatedly.
+Nano Copy command comes in handy when you don’t want to write the same text repeatedly.
 The following document will help you to understand how to copy in the nano editor.